haiquangtran/Programming-Notes/continuous-integration-tools.md

 - Costs money - (depending on the number of build agents)
 - Integration with Bitbucket, JIRA, hipchat etc.
 - https://stackify.com/jenkins-teamcity-bamboo/

+## Azure Pipelines
+- Creating your first pipeline
+  - You need to have AzureDevOps organisation